Finance

 • Low emotional stress.
 For fast decision makers, there is less losing stress as losing streaks are not happening often because of high win rates relative to other trading methods.

-Cons Of Scalping Strategies
+Cons of Scalping Strategies

 • Low risk-to-reward ratio.
 Often the risk made to make small profits is much higher than the profits generated, making it more susceptible to losing money in the long term.